Meeting Room Regulations

 - Users must be 18 or older to reserve a room.
 Events in large meeting rooms must maintain at least one adult (18 or older) in attendance at all times.

-- Unreserved group rooms and tutor rooms may be available for quiet study.
+- Unreserved rooms may be available for quiet study.

 Reservations may be cancelled without penalty by providing 24-hours’ notice to the Library by phone or email.
-Failure to do so will result in a forfeiture of payment for a For-Profit organization or a $25.00 fee for a Non-Profit or Not-For Profit organization.
+Failure to do so will result in a forfeiture of pre-paid room fee or a $25.00 late cancellation fee for non-paying users.

 In case of inclement weather, users are responsible for calling the Library, checking the Library’s website, or checking announcements on local radio stations regarding Library closings.
 If the Library closes, the Library will issue a refund if the reservation cannot be rescheduled.